bingmann/pmbw/README.md

 The **`pmbw`** tool contains a set of very basic functions, which are all **hand-coded in assembler** to avoid any compiler optimizations.
-These basic functions are modeled after the **basic loops** found in any data processing:
+These basic functions are modeled after the **basic inner loops** found in any data
-**sequential scanning** and **random access**.
+processing: **sequential scanning** and **pure random access**.
 Any application will have a memory access pattern that is somewhere between these two extremes.

 Besides these two access patterns, the basic functions benchmark different modes of memory access.
 Depending on the architecture, **16- / 32- / 64- / 128-